vorburger/LearningLinux/docs/pxe.md

 ## TL;DR

+To run a _proxy DHCP_ just for PXE booting, create a `dnsmasq.conf` file containing:

+    interface=eno1
+    dhcp-range=192.168.1.1,proxy

+and then run it with (note the `192.168.1.100` IP, that's where a TFTP server must run on port 69):

+    sudo dnsmasq --keep-in-foreground --no-daemon --log-queries --log-dhcp \
+      --port=0 --dhcp-option=66,"192.168.1.100" --conf-file=dnsmasq.conf \
+      --dhcp-match=set:efi64,option:client-arch,9 --dhcp-boot=tag:efi64,ipxe.efi

+Note how (inspired [by here](https://github.com/poseidon/dnsmasq), but with server name and addres) we use pairs of `--dhcp-match=set:XXX,... --dhcp-boot=tag:XXX,...` instead of using `--dhcp-option=66,"1.2.3.4"` (like the single `next-server`, which is the DHCP Server-Name option 66, seen in ISC DHCP server configuration files).

+## Background

 Run [`dnsmasq`](https://thekelleys.org.uk/dnsmasq/doc.html), at home probably using [Proxy DHCP](https://wiki.archlinux.org/title/Dnsmasq#Proxy_DHCP), and to [break the loop](https://ipxe.org/howto/chainloading) configure `dhcp-match` and `dhcp-boot` [like this](https://github.com/poseidon/dnsmasq) using [`ipxe.efi`](http://boot.ipxe.org/ipxe.efi) (e.g. for ThinkPad, with UEFI PXE;